 One way that we collectively show up as an intentional neighborhood is by walking the talk when it comes to sustainability for our planet, our community, and ourselves.

-Below are some of examples of how we’ve incorporated permaculture design principles into our surroundings:
+Below are some of examples of how we’ve incorporated or are planning permaculture design principles into our surroundings:

 - Water retention throughout the property